Overview

 and func_ram

-arguments can be used to assign more resources to each individual function call, up to 32 CPUs and 128G of RAM per function call.
+arguments can be used to assign more resources to each individual function call, up to max amount your machine type supports.

 max_parallelism